 Respite care is not typically covered by Medicare or health insurance.
 Most of the options above would be paid for privately, although some funding may be available through caregiver support programs or disease-specific organizations.
 For example, chapters of the Alzheimer’s Association and organizations like the National MS Society sometimes have funding available to help offset the costs.
 Additionally, programs may be available through your local Area Agency on Aging.

-Subscribe to our blog feed to receive our additional tips on the topic of respite care and other Florida eldercare advice.
+Subscribe to our newsletter to receive our additional tips on the topic of respite care and other Florida eldercare advice.
 Or, CONTACT US today for consultations, assistance and advice for families caring for elderly loved ones.